'Coco' Filmmakers Explore The 'Connection To Loved Ones Past'

 GROSS: So I'm sorry to hear about your father, Lee.

 UNKRICH: Oh, thank you.
 Yeah, he was quite old.
-Well, I mean, you know, he's - I think he's about 93 years old.
-And he, mentally, was completely there all the way till the end, but physically, he'd been declining recently.
+Well, I mean, you know, he's - I think he was about 93 years old.
+And he mentally was completely there all the way until the end, but physically, he'd been declining recently.
 And I was actually very fortunate because I had been on a big press tour as we opened "Coco" in Europe and different places, and when we got back from that, I had a window of time where things slowed down, and my dad just happened to fall into decline at that moment.
 So I was able to travel to where he lived in central California and be with him for, you know, the last couple of weeks of his life, which was very meaningful to me.

 UNKRICH: Yeah, my dad was a funny guy - well, funny in a - he was very stoic.
 And he - it brings a smile to my face to think of what he said to me after he watched "Coco."
 The very first thing he said was, well, that was different...